Oklahoma Civil War Naval Battle: Recovering the J.R. Williams

 The final voyage of the J.R.
 Williams would end in disaster.

-The steamboat had been heavily loaded with supplies in Fort Smith and had been ordered to transport these supplies up the Arkansas to Fort Gibson.
+The steamboat had been heavily loaded with supplies in Fort Smith and had been ordered to transport these supplies up the Arkansas River to Fort Gibson.
 Overloaded and unprotected, the steamboat carried a cargo valued at about $120,000 (valued today at approximately $4.2 million dollars).
 With only a small force of one officer and twenty-five men, the J.R.
 Williams was a perfect target.

 That’s precisely what Brigadier General Stand Watie thought.

-On board the steamwheeler, Lieutenant Cook and his men were relaxed, enjoying the warm summer afternoon while watching the rolling scenery slowly pass by.
+On board the steamboat, Lieutenant Cook and his men were relaxed, enjoying the warm summer afternoon while watching the rolling scenery slowly pass by.
 They passed Ft.
 Coffee earlier in the day, and expected to reach Ft.
 Gibson without incident.

 The river channel took a slow curve to the south, just under Pheasant Bluff.
 As the J.R.
 Williams rounded the curve, the floodgates of hell opened up.